apason/misc-mt/README.md

 # misc-mt

 This repository contains all the SQL- and shell-scripts used with the back-end server.
-As well as sample S3 policy files.
+As well as sample S3 policy files and a sample ngnix config files.

 ##SQL-directory#
 - Contains SQL-scripts to start the database and create a user to it (or clear the database or the user)